Frequently Asked Questions

 Do you require a deposit?

-We do require a 50% deposit to accept an order for processing.
-The remaining balance is due prior to shipping.
-We require full payment for in-stock orders.
+We required the full payment to accept an order under $1,000 for processing.
+We rerquire a 50% deposit on orders over $1,000, with the remaining balance due prior to shipping or pickup.
+We also require full payment for in-stock orders.

 How can I pay for my order?